 Blue Star Communities

-Almost half of Westchase District’s apartment communities have earned the Blue Star distinction from the Houston Police Department.
-The HPD awards this certification only after the community manager has completed comprehensive safety training.
+Forty percent of Westchase District’s apartment communities have earned the Blue Star distinction from the Houston Police Department.
+HPD awards this certification only after the community manager has completed comprehensive safety training.
 Then HPD conducts a safety audit of the property.
 Before an apartment community can be certified, its management must fix any deficiencies and host a safety education event for residents.
-Certification shows residents and guests that an apartment community is committed to creating the safest possible environment.
+This joint venture between HPD and the Houston Apartment Association is designed to maintain safe apartment communities.
 Westchase District has more Blue Star-certified apartment communities than any other area of Houston.